seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

 I discovered a workaround to this issue.
 The short story is you just need to start with a predefiend shape (like a line, circle, or rectangle) instead of the pen tool.
 From there, you can edit the shape however you want provided you...

 - Don't combine it with another shape
-- Don't "flatten" it (figma's way of burning in transforms).
+- Don't "flatten" it (Figma's way of burning in transforms).

 I'm hoping somebody at figma reads this little article and puts in a fix or some kind of export option to make this more predictable.

 ### Working with Sketch

 Sketch does a pretty solid job of exporting the SVGs so far as I can tell, provided you leave the stroke alignment to "centered".
 It adds some decoration to the markup, and groups things too aggressively, but that's easily resolved with a script like `svgo`, which can be added into the icon build process.

 But there's a big problem making it completely unusable, at least for me.